transparencyint/CGIP/documentation/architecture-frontend.md

 	}});

 One of the most important things of Models is that they are able to trigger events when their values change so that elements are able to react to model changes.

-In order to create a connection of any type, simply require its class in your current class and instantiate it by the wished values into the constructor.
-They can be handled as normal Backbone Models and therefore in order to save a connection you have to call save on it e.g. `myConnection.save()`.
-You can pass the save method an object with callbacks to be called in case of an error or success:

-  myConnections.save(null, {
-    success: function(){
-      // when created
-    },
-    error: function(){
-      // in case of an error
-    }
-  });

-You can also simply use `myConnection.destroy()` in order to delete it from the server.
+You can also simply use `myModel.destroy()` in order to delete it from the server.

+Instead of passing callbacks, Backbone models also support Promises for asynchronous methods since they simply return a jqXHR Object, which implements the Promise interface.

 ### Collections

-__TODO__: change connection to model

-Each connection also has a dedicated Collection that you can also find in the same folder.
-These Collections can be used to fetch all the connections of that very type with the `fetch` method.
+Each model also has a dedicated Collection that you can also find in the same folder.
+These Collections can be used to fetch all the models of that very type with the `fetch` method.
 In addition to that, they also have a method called `destroyAll` which deletes all the models inside that collection from the database.

 ### Views